 - Our custom door shop.
 Each of our stores has a well-equipped in-house carpentry shop, to cut your doors, lumber or mouldings to exactly what you need.

 - Our buying power.
-We are like a small-town store because we affiliate with Timber Mart, which is a chain of rural building-supply stores.
+We are like a small-town store because we affiliate with Timber Mart, which is a chain of independent building-supply stores as well as a Buying Group.
 This helps us (and we help them) achieve volumes to compete with big box stores.

 - Our efficiency.
 We have modern, cloud-based POS systems to track multi-store inventory and ensure it stays moving.